-2.3 PROJECT OPPORTUNITIES FOR ENVIRONMENTAL EDUCATION AND AWARENESS OF THE POPULATION
+2.5 PROJECT OPPORTUNITIES FOR ENVIRONMENTAL EDUCATION AND AWARENESS OF THE POPULATION different points and through different means.
+This Guide was made with the collaboration of Seo BirdLife.

 Based on all these results, it has been possible to develop a specific program for the dissemination, education and environmental awareness of the population and visitors.
 Highlighting aspects such as the following: